mj-linane/OR-APCSP-P5JS-Lesson/61.while-loop-simulations/compiled-instructions.md

 Over the next several exercises we are going to be **building a program that simulates flipping coins** in order to find out how many flips it takes to get **10,000 heads in total** and how many flips it takes to **get a streak of 12 heads in a row**.

-We will start off with a small scale experiment using a real coin or a simulated "coin".
+We will start off with a small-scale experiment using a real coin or a simulated "coin".
 Doing this smaller scale activity may have given you some intuition for what the outcome of the larger experiment will be, but before running an experiment it's usually a good idea to develop a hypothesis.

 ### Do This: Flip and Record